art-jer0n/Numerical-methods/README.md

 # Numerical-methods
-Numerical method for solving the quasi-linear heat equation by Newton's method
+1.Numerical method for solving the quasi-linear heat equation by Newton's method